-The Salvation Army’s Adult Rehabilitation Centers (ARCs) provide spiritual, social, and emotional assistance for men and women who have lost the ability to cope with their problems and provide for themselves.
+The Salvation Army’s Adult Rehabilitation Centers (ARCs) provide spiritual, emotional and social assistance for men and women who have lost the ability to cope with their problems and provide for themselves.

 A seven-phase program provides residents with the opportunity to regain self-respect and acquire the moral and spiritual principles of conduct and responsible work habits that will enable them to re-enter society as productive members.